Baking Troubleshooting Guide – Fixing Common Mistakes

 HOT TIP: a great way to prevent uneven rising and the need to trim the top of your cake, is to use baking wraps.
 You can use store bought ones, or simply make your own.

 To make cake wraps, cut an old dishcloth that you no longer need lengthways into strips that will wrap around the outside of the tin/s you are using (i.e imagine you were using a sewing measuring tape to measure the outside of the tin, that is how they will need to wrap).
 They need to be able to go around the cake tin completely; ensure that you trim your wraps to be flush with the bottom so that your cakes sit flat inside the oven.
 If you are using 2 tins, you will need 2 strips.
 Once you have measured that they wrap around the tin, wet them and gently squeeze out the excess water (not too much), then secure tightly around the tins using safety pins.

 How this works… the water in the wraps keeps the outside of the tins cool, allowing the cake batter to heat through at the same time (often the heat of the tins cooks the outer cake batter quicker).
 The water will dry completely and the wraps can be reused again and again.

 My cookies spread too much and turn out really flat

 One of the saddest sights in life is a tray of cookies spread out in one pancake-like mess on the tray.
-Make sure you never have to endure this again by chilling your dough before you bake it, not greasing the tray – instead use a Silpat mat or baking paper to line your tray.
+Make sure you never have to endure this again with this baking troubleshooting tip – be sure to chill your dough before you bake it, also if you can, try using a Silpat mat or baking paper to line your tray instead of greasing.
 And lastly, if you’re baking your cookies in batches, always make sure the tray is cooled before placing your (chilled) dough on it.

 My cookies brown too quickly on the edges and bottom